 - No built-in reminders or tracking

 Still, for many churches, this is the first step toward planning church communications more effectively.
+A comprehensive church communication strategy helps you align your calendar with your ministry goals and priorities.
+See the ultimate guide to building a church communications strategy for a complete approach.

 2. Canva Templates: Polished & Printable